-CLICK HERE to watch the official trailer for Pacific Rim.
+CLICK HERE to watch the trailer for Prisoners.

 Prisoners is an all-star production part thriller suspense and drama.
 It stars Hugh Jackman as Keller Dover and Maria Bello as his wife Gracie alongside their best friends Franklin Birch (Terrence Howard) and Nancy (Viola Davis).

 After Thanksgiving dinner at the Birches’, the two couples daughters Anna and Joy run a quick toy searching errand to the Dover’s house.
 When the girls come up missing the movie gets well underway.
 Jake Gyllenhaal stars as detective Loki who is the lead investigator assigned to the case of the disappearance.

 The first main suspect is apparent manchild Alex Jones (Paul Dano) who lives with his aunt (Melissa Leo).
 Lots of circumstantial evidence points to Alex, but there’s nothing concrete about the case against him.
 So when he’s released from custody, the inner rage of Keller Dover is released along with him.

 Dover takes matters into his own hands in order to try and get information out of Alex and find the location of the girls before it is too late.
 He does things most parents would want to do, but would stop short of.
 And that is precisely the predicament that Franklin and Nancy find themselves in When Dover tells them what he’s done – And even shows them.